Zo-opt

 Zo-opt was founded in October 2006.

-In December 2008, Zo-opt received seed funding from AAF Group.
+In December 2008, Zo-opt received seed funding from AAF Group, an Israeli investor specializing in venture capital and private equity.

-In August 2011, Gaon Agro announced the establishment of a new $100 million cleantech fund, indicating increased investment and strategic focus on sustainable technologies within the agriculture and food sectors.
+In August 2011, Gaon Agro announced the creation of a new $100 million cleantech fund, indicating increased investment in sustainable technologies relevant to Zo-opt's sector.

 Log in to access full profile